Chibiania/project2/README.md

 #### Unsolved problems
-- can't get the default text color for date of release on adaptation show page to change to white
+- The default text color for date of release on adaptation show page refuses to be white